-Survivors Supporting Survivors is the Irish Cancer Society’s one-to-one support programme, providing emotional and practical support to newly diagnosed patients.
+Survivors Supporting Survivors is the Irish Cancer Society’s one-to-one support programme.
+In Survivors Supporting Survivors, volunteers who have had a cancer diagnosis in the past provide emotional and practical support to newly diagnosed patients.

 You can get support if you're facing a possible diagnosis, if you've been recently diagnosed or if you're dealing with the side effects of treatment, including surgery, chemotherapy, radiotherapy and hormonal therapy.